 Compassion is the very soul of Buddhism.
 To pray for others, making their problems and anguish our own; to embrace those who are suffering, becoming their greatest ally; to continue giving them our support and encouragement until they become truly happy―it is in such humanistic actions that Buddhism lives and breathes.

 Even when someone finds themselves in a vulnerable position, if they are surrounded by people who are prepared to share that challenge with them, it becomes possible to find a way forward.
 The way in which we experience even such conditions as poverty or illness can be profoundly transformed simply by the knowledge that we have the support of others.
+This is a core tenet of Buddhist philosophy.

 However difficult our situation or profound our anguish, we always retain the capacity to light the flame of encouragement.
 This light dispels not only the darkness of others’ suffering, but also that which envelops our own heart.